 This course is an introduction to discrete mathematics, emphasizing proof and abstraction, as well as applications to the computational sciences.
 Topics include sets, relations, and functions, graphs and trees, algorithms, proof techniques, and order of magnitude analysis, Boolean algebra and combinatorial circuits, formal logic and languages, automata, and combinatorics, probability, and statistics.
-Co-requisite OR Prerequisite: MATH-SHU 131 or MATH-SHU 201.
-This course satisfies: Major: Honors MATH Mathematics Electives, MATH Mathematics Electives, CS Required.
+Co-requisite OR Prerequisite: Grade C or better in either MATH-SHU 131 (Calculus) or MATH-SHU 201 (Honors Calculus).
+This course satisfies: Major: Honors MATH Mathematics Electives, MATH Mathematics Electives, CS Required, Data Science Concentration in CS, CE Required.